The internal languages of univalent categories: The Internal Language of Categories with Finite Limits

 The functor $\ArrD{\F}$ preserves fiberwise finite limits, because $\F$ preserves finite limits.
 Finally, every natural transformation $\nt : \F \Rightarrow \G$ gives rise to the 2-cell $(\nt, \ArrD{\nt})$. \end{construction}

-It is important to note the difference between our construction of $\FinLimToCompCat$ and the one by \citeauthor{clairambault:2014}~(\citeyear[Proposition 5.2]{clairambault:2014}).
-While we use the arrow category of $\C$, they use the right adjoint splitting~(\cite{benabou:1985,hofmann:1994}).
+It is important to note the difference between our construction of $\FinLimToCompCat$ and the one by Clairambault and Dybjer~\cite[Proposition 5.2]{clairambault:2014}.
+While we use the arrow category of $\C$, they use the right adjoint splitting~\cite{benabou:1985,hofmann:1994}.
 To understand the difference, we reformulate their construction using displayed categories.
 Let $\slice{\C}{\Gamma}$ be the displayed category over $\C$ whose objects over $\Delta$ are context morphisms $\Delta \rightarrow \Gamma$.
-The construction by \citeauthor{clairambault:2014} uses the displayed category $\D$ over $\C$ whose objects over $\Gamma : \C$ are displayed functors $\F : \slice{\C}{\Gamma} \rightarrow \Arr{\C}$ over the identity.
-If we work in set-theoretic foundations, this displayed category is a split fibration over $\C$ equivalent to $\ArrD{\C}$.
+The construction by Clairambault and Dybjer uses the displayed category $\D$ over $\C$ whose objects over $\Gamma : \C$ are displayed functors $\F : \slice{\C}{\Gamma} \rightarrow \Arr{\C}$ over the identity.
+If we work in set-theoretic foundations, then this displayed category is a split fibration over $\C$ equivalent to $\ArrD{\C}$.

-As explained in \Cref{sec:models}, we do not consider split fibrations, and thus we do not use any splitting.
+As explained in \Cref{sec:models}, our focus is on univalent comprehension categories, and thus we do not consider split fibrations, and we do not use any splitting construction.